Crippled Summer: Plot

 The drug addiction of Towelie, a living and talking towel, is growing so overwhelming that the South Park boys make attempts to help him.
-Towelie's history is shown, using head interviews and on-screen captions (in a parody of Intervention), starting with years of drug addiction to cannabis, crystal meth, heroin and crack.
+Towelie's history is shown, using interview clips and on-screen captions (in a parody of Intervention), starting with years of drug addiction to cannabis, crystal meth, heroin and crack.
 He previously had a girlfriend named Rebecca and conceived a child with her (a washcloth), but he was kicked out of their home due to his persistently getting high.
 Having run out of money for hard drugs, Towelie starts getting high off of cans of computer duster.
-His life continued in a downward spiral, leaving him in heavy debt and offering oral sex to strangers for money in the alleys.
+His life continues in a downward spiral, leaving him in heavy debt and offering oral sex to strangers for money in the alleys.
 The boys help him get a job at Lake Tardicaca, a summer camp for kids with physical and mental disabilities, as a towel to dry off the campers.
 However, Towelie persists in drug use and fellating strangers in the supply closet, and is fired by the camp.
-The boys confront Towelie and make emotional speeches to him as a plea to help him from killing himself (except for Cartman, who uses this opportunity to read what appears to be several tens of thousands of pages of anti-Semitic remarks on television, which the psychiatrist allows to continue in respect of the "no interruptions" rule, much to Kyle's irritation).
+All the boys except Eric Cartman confront Towelie and plead with him to enter treatment for his addictions.
+Cartman instead reads a long collection of anti-Semitic remarks, infuriating Kyle Broflovski, but the interventionist allows him to continue without interruption until he is finished.
 Towelie refuses their pleas until Butters reveals he has brought Towelie's child, "Washcloth", which finally prompts him to accept the offer to go to a rehabilitation clinic in Rancho Palos Verdes, California.
 Later, Towelie reveals he has completed rehab and is now living with his girlfriend and son.